Sean-w94/atmos/article/article.md

 ## Future

 We'd like to break Atmos up more, decouple the view components and make them interchangeable.
-We'd like to make it very easy to create custom components so Atmos can be repurposed yet utilize the realtime infrastructure.
+We'd like to make it very easy to create custom components so Atmos can be repurposed yet utilize the real-time infrastructure.
 We'll also look into an easy zero-config deployment strategy (possibly with docker containers).

 Offline vote recording as discussed in the **Reconnection** section  would also be a nice feature.